KubeRocketCI/docs/docs/user-guide/protected-label.md

 title: "Protect Resources From Deletion/Modification"
 sidebar_label: "Protect Resources From Deletion/Modification"
-description: "Learn how to use the protected label feature in KubeRocketCI to prevent accidental deletion or modification of resources such as codebases, environments, and deployment flows."
+description: "Learn how to use the protected label feature in KubeRocketCI to prevent accidental deletion or modification of resources such as codebases, environments, and deployments."

 ---
 <!-- markdownlint-disable MD025 -->